code-423n4/2023-12-revolutionprotocol/README.md

 ## DOS
-- [ ] Minimum duration after which we would consider a finding to be valid?
+- [ ] Minimum duration after which we would consider a DOS finding to be valid?

 DOS on CultureIndex: 20m